Peter La Farge: New York years and later career

 La Farge relocated to New York City, where he became interested in music.
-As a young musician, he worked with Big Bill Broonzy, Josh White, and Cisco Houston; Houston became La Farge's mentor, in songwriting and in life.
+As a young musician, he worked with Big Bill Broonzy, Josh White, and Cisco Houston; Houston became La Farge's mentor in songwriting and in life.
 As a singer-songwriter, Peter La Farge became well known as a folk music singer in Greenwich Village.
 He was contracted briefly with Columbia Records.

-At a September 1962 Carnegie Hall "hootenanny" hosted by Seeger as a means of introducing new talent, Dylan performed a song that he never recorded, La Farge's "As Long as the Grass Shall Grow".
+At a September 1962 Carnegie Hall "hootenanny" hosted by Pete Seeger to introduce new talent, Bob Dylan performed a song that he never recorded, La Farge's "As Long as the Grass Shall Grow".

-His performances in Greenwich Village gained him a recording contract with Moses Asch, founder of Folkways Records.
+La Farge's performances in Greenwich Village gained him a recording contract with Moses Asch, founder of Folkways Records.
 La Farge's five Folkways albums (1962–1965) were dedicated to Native American themes, as well as blues, cowboy songs, and love songs.
-"The Ballad of Ira Hayes," his most famous song, is the story of Ira Hayes, a Pima Indian who became a hero as one of six United States Marines who raised the U.S. flag on Iwo Jima.
-He later suffered from prejudice and struggled with the return to civilian life, becoming an alcoholic.
-This song was covered by Johnny Cash on his 1964 album Bitter Tears: Ballads of the American Indian, reaching Number 2 on the Billboard country music chart.
-Cash credited La Farge with inspiring the entire album, which included four other La Farge songs besides "The Ballad of Ira Hayes."
+"The Ballad of Ira Hayes," his most famous song, is the story of Ira Hayes, a Pima Indian who became a hero as one of six United States Marines who raised the U.S. flag on Iwo Jima and were captured in a photograph that gained wide renown.
+After return to civilian life, Hayes suffered from prejudice and struggled with alcoholism.

+The song was covered by Johnny Cash on his 1964 album Bitter Tears: Ballads of the American Indian, reaching Number 2 on the Billboard country music chart.
+Cash credited La Farge with inspiring the entire album, which included four La Farge songs in addition to "The Ballad of Ira Hayes."

 By 1965, La Farge was also becoming known as an artist and painter.
 He lived with the Danish singer Inger Nielsen, and the pair had a daughter, Karen.
-They did not marry in part because La Farge was still married to Suzanne, who was then in a mental institution in Michigan.
+They did not marry, in part because La Farge was still married to Suzanne.
+After a breakdown, she had been confined to a mental institution in Michigan.